When we got up this morning, I was pleasantly surprised by temps just

 and I pass under the powerlines, this little trail heads uphill pretty steeply

 then ends at the BRT.
-Now this is more like it, the Buffalo River Trail is in great shape and
+This is more like it, the Buffalo River Trail is in great shape and

 Then 100 yards further a flat area in the woods with a trailside

-After the crossing the BRT turns to the right and goes back uphill to
+After crossing the BRT turns right and goes back uphill to

 |